juice-shop/pwning-juice-shop/part2/improper-input-validation.md

 The Juice Shop offers its customers the chance to complain about an order that left them unsatisfied.
 One of the juice bottles might have leaked during transport or maybe the shipment was just two weeks late.
-To prove their claim customers are supposed to attach their order confirmation document to the complaint.
+To prove their claim, customers are supposed to attach their order confirmation document to the online complaint.
 To prevent abuse of this functionality, the application only allows file uploads of 100 kB or less.